1st SS Panzer Division Leibstandarte SS Adolf Hitler: Killing of Wereth 11

-During Battle of the Bulge, troops from 3./SS-PzAA1 LSSAH captured eleven African-American soldiers from the 333rd Artillery Battalion in the hamlet of Wereth.
+During the Battle of the Bulge, troops from 3./SS-PzAA1 LSSAH captured eleven African-American soldiers from the 333rd Artillery Battalion in the hamlet of Wereth.
 Subsequently the prisoners were shot and their remains found by Allied troops two months later.
 The soldiers had their fingers cut off, legs broken, and at least one was shot while trying to bandage a comrade's wounds.

 Eastern Front 1945

 Operation Spring Awakening

 Operation Spring Awakening (6 March 1945 – 16 March 1945) was the last major German offensive launched during World War II.
 It began in great secrecy on 6 March 1945.
 The German forces launched attacks in Hungary near Lake Balaton.
 This area included some of the last oil reserves still available to the Axis.
 The operation involved many German units withdrawn from the failed Ardennes Offensive on the Western Front, including the 6th SS Panzer Army and the LSSAH.
 Operation Spring Awakening was a failure for the German side.
 Within a week, the early gains were halted by massive counter-attacks by Soviet forces.
 The overwhelming numerical superiority of the Red Army made any defense impossible, yet Hitler somehow had believed victory was attainable.

 After the failure of Operation Spring Awakening, Sepp Dietrich's 6th SS Panzer Army retreated in stages to the Vienna area.
 The Germans prepared defensive positions in an attempt to hold the city against the fast arriving Red Army, in what become known as the Vienna Offensive.
 The Germans could not hold Vienna, which fell to the Soviet forces on 13 April.

 This defeat resulted in the Ärmelstreifen (Cuff Titles Order) or "armband order", which was issued by Hitler to the commander of the 6th SS Panzer Army, Sepp Dietrich.
 Hitler claimed that the troops "did not fight as the situation demanded."
 As a mark of disgrace, Hitler ordered the Waffen-SS units involved to remove their cuff titles (German: Ärmelstreifen).
 Dietrich refused to carry out the order and did not relay the message to the troops.
 According to Heinz Guderian, most cuff titles had already been removed; he later wrote that the removal of unit cuffs from the Leibstandarte, Totenkopf, Hohenstaufen, and the Das Reich Divisions was accomplished for security reasons.